TedGoas/Dante/site/work/2016-06-01-stackoverflow.md

 @accent-color:          #007733;

 //  Overrides and customizations
-@font-family:           -apple-system, BlinkMacSystemFont, Avenir, 'Segoe UI', Roboto, Helvetica, Arial, sans-serif;</code>
+@font-family:           -apple-system, BlinkMacSystemFont, Avenir, 'Segoe UI', Roboto, Helvetica, Arial, sans-serif;</code></pre>
         </div>
     </div>
 </figure>

-Data security and privacy are top concerns of Enterprise customers.
-In many cases, folks have their Enterprise site open in one tab and public Stack Overflow open in another.
-It’s important for folks to know where they are at a glance so they don’t post info in the wrong place.
-One way we tackle this is to make a branded theme for every client.

 I created Stack Overflow’s theming system into something we could scale for our enterprise clients.
 I refactored existing LESS variables so they could be overridden and removed lots of redundant CSS.
 The resulting LESS architecture allowed us to create new themes in as little as eight lines of code.
 Balpha have since evolved this system to include the entire Stack Exchange network, and I designed a UI that allows folks to create their own themes without writing any code.